High-Protein, Low-Carb Breakfasts to Help You Lose Weight

-We all know that starting your day off with a healthy breakfast is importing for keeping energy levels stable, concentration sharp and hunger at bay.
-When following a special diet, like a low-carb diet for weight loss, it becomes even more important to eat a healthy breakfast and to be strategic about the foods you're choosing.
+We all know that starting your day off with a healthy breakfast is important for keeping energy levels stable, concentration sharp and hunger at bay.
+When following a special diet, like a low-carb diet for weight loss, it becomes even more important to eat a nutritious breakfast and to be strategic about the foods you're choosing.
 Going low-carb can have its benefits, but only if you're not going too low in carbs and are making sure to get enough of other important nutrients, like protein (read more on this below).
 These high-protein, low-carb breakfasts set you up for healthy eating success so you'll feel your best while losing weight.

-The simple answer is no. Complex carbohydrates, like whole grains, legumes, fruits and vegetables, are full of important nutrients and provide the majority of fiber in the diet.
+The simple answer is no. Complex carbohydrates, like whole grains, legumes, fruits and vegetables, are full of important nutrients and provide the majority of fiber in the meal pattern.
 Fiber is great for weight loss because it helps to keep you feeling full and satisfied after meals, which is why you don't want to eat too few carbs.
 At EatingWell, we recommend that on a low-carb diet you get about 40 percent of your calories from carbs, or at least 120 grams of carbs total per day.
 This is a healthier approach to low-carb eating than what the keto and Whole30 diets suggest and, in general, it's more doable than trying to stick to a super-restrictive low-carb diet.

 What can you actually eat when following a high-protein, low-carb diet?
 The answer: lots of healthy and delicious foods!
-This high-protein, low-carb foods list lays out the best ingredients to use to build a healthy and satisfying breakfast, including vegetarian and vegan options (so you're not just eating eggs and meat, like keto diet breakfast recipes would recommend).
-Combine these high-protein, low-carb foods with fresh fruits and vegetables and other healthy low-carb foods to create well-rounded and filling breakfasts.
+This high-protein, low-carb foods list lays out the best ingredients to use to build a healthy and satisfying breakfast, including vegetarian and vegan options so you're not just eating eggs and meat, like keto diet breakfast recipes would recommend.
+Combine these high-protein, low-carb foods with fresh fruits and vegetables and other healthy low-carb foods to create well-rounded and filling breakfasts:

 - Ground chicken, turkey and beef

-• Peanut butter & other nut butters
+- Peanut butter & other nut butters

-• Smoked salmon or trout
+- Smoked salmon or trout

-• Greek yogurt
+- Greek yogurt

 - Ricotta cheese

 - Mozzarella cheese

 - Nuts & seeds

 Don't Miss: 30-Day Low-Carb Meal Plan: 1,200 Calories

 Eggs are the easiest go-to for a high-protein, low-carb breakfast.
 Here are our best low-carb egg breakfast recipes that go beyond simple scrambled eggs.
 Some recipes need a little extra something to make them a balanced meal, like adding an extra serving of protein or more carbs in the form of fruit or whole grains (which are the good kinds of carbs you should be eating).

 Instead of wrapping up eggs in a tortilla for a classic breakfast burrito, we're wrapping up veggies and bacon in a tortilla made out of eggs.
-The egg "wrap" is basically an omelet that's made thin enough to wrap the veggies and bacon inside for a healthy low-carb take on a burrito.
+The egg "wrap" is an omelet that's made thin enough to wrap the veggies and bacon inside for a healthy low-carb take on a burrito.
 The eggs and bacon combine to deliver 15 grams of protein to help you feel satisfied through the morning.
 Serve with a side of fruit to complete this healthy breakfast.

 Meal-Prep This Recipe: Cook the bacon and veggies ahead of time or simply use leftover veggies from last night's dinner for an easy next-day breakfast.